 Employees who have access to business-critical information need to understand the importance of securing data at rest to prevent data loss.
 Verizon's 2022 DBIR found 82% of breaches over the previous year involved a human element.
 Regular training can help mitigate the risk of human error.

 How to secure sensitive data in use and in motion

 Protecting data at rest is far easier than protecting data in use -- information that is being processed, accessed or read -- and data in motion -- information that is being transported between systems.

 The best way to secure data in use is to restrict access by user role, limiting system access to only those who need it.
 Even better would be to get more granular and restrict access to the data itself.

 Encryption plays a major role in protecting data in use or in motion.
 Data should always be encrypted when it's traversing any external or internal networks.
-This includes encrypting all data prior to transport or using protected tunnels, such as HTTPS or SSL/Transport Layer Security.
+This includes encrypting all data prior to transport or using protected tunnels, such as HTTPS or SSL/TLS.
 Encrypted tunnels, such as VPNs and Generic Routing Encapsulation, are also potential options.

 One final tip to secure data in use or in motion is to provide proper visibility for breach detection purposes.
 Advancements in AI security tools that ingest network telemetry data and then analyze it to spot anomalies in data access behavior can identify threats, determine the extent of damage and provide actionable insights on how to stop further data loss.
 Modern AI and security analytics tools, such as network detection and response and AI for IT operations platforms, are great ways to gain the proper level of visibility without requiring large amounts of time from an administrative perspective.